Filters

 Lucknow – The Heartbeat of Chikankari

-Lucknow is renowned across India as the home of the centuries-old Chikankari embroidery tradition.
-The old-world lanes of the city still house generations of skilled 'karigars' (craftsmen) who continue creating the delicate white thread work on fabric.
-From elegant simple chikankari kurtis to embellished long anarkalis, Lucknow offers a variety of chikankari styles for women.
-Stores across the city are brimming with intricate chikankari kurtis, dresses and tunics.
-For women who love Indian ethnic fashion, a chikankari garment from Lucknow is the perfect heirloom addition to their wardrobe.
+Lucknow is known across India as the heart of a centuries-old embroidery tradition.
+In the city’s old lanes, generations of skilled karigars still craft delicate white threadwork by hand.
+From simple everyday kurtis to richly adorned anarkalis, the city offers a wide range of elegant styles.
+Local stores are filled with intricately embroidered dresses, kurtis, and tunics.
+For anyone who loves Indian ethnic fashion, owning a handcrafted piece from Lucknow is like adding a timeless heirloom to their wardrobe.

 Delhi NCR – The Ethnic Style Capital